w62/cpp-toys/kaleidoscope/takeaway.md

 file with `diff -u3` as well as the result.

 Everything is in ch4/ now.
 I will create a ch5/ in the next step.

+For 5.
+Kaleidoscope: Extending the Language: Control Flow, things are easier than expected.
+It is essentially just dump whatever is there.
+Code generated successfully, but we need to wait until later stage.